 Every captain knows the frustration: you run a clean boat, know your water, and consistently put clients on fish — but when someone searches "redfish guide [your city]" or "offshore charter [your region]," the top three results belong to FishingBooker, TripAdvisor, and a marina that hasn't left the dock in five years.
-The platform you're paying 20% commission to outranks you on Google.
+The marketplace collecting a commission on your trips sits above you in the results for your own water.
 That's the trap.

 Why Fishing Reports Win at SEO